meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 For the custom deployment, the following parameters need to be defined:
-- **Region**: Select your designated Azure Region, make sure to pick a region which supports the necessary components
+- **Region**: Select your designated Azure Region, make sure to pick a region which supports the necessary components (e.g. West Europe)
 - **Unique Solution Prefix**: Pick a unique string for your solution.
 The name must be between 3 and 24 characters in length and use numbers and lower-case letters only.<br/> The prefix will be appended at the front of your Azure services. <br/>It is helpful, if it relates somehow to your project and it is the part of the object names that makes them unique.
   - Example: <br/>
     Unique Solution Prefix: **ch4iot4wsxxx** -> Azure IotHub: **ch4iot4wsxxx**hub, Azure SQL Server: **ch4iot4wsxxx**sqlserver, ...
-- **Sql Administrator Login**: pick an username for your SQL administrator
+- **Sql Administrator Login**: pick a username for your SQL administrator (don't use a "well known name" like, sa, admin, manager, ...)
 - **Sql Administrator Login Password**: define a strong password for your SQL administrator.
 It has to include small letters, capital letters, a number and a special character.
 More details to the [Azure SQL Password Policy](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=azuresqldb-current).
 - **Sql Firewall Start IP**: Add the public IP of your computer to this field, for testing purposes you can use ```0.0.0.0```
 - **Sql Firewall End IP**: Add the public IP of your computer to this field, for testing purposes you can use ```255.255.255.255```